vanphandinh/mina-status-monitor/README.md

 Tool for monitoring your mina daemon when your node stuck in the old blocks, monitoring mina-sidecar when it is timeout and stop snark worker for block producing.

+I assumed that:
++ The mina container name is `mina`
++ The mina-sidecar container name is `mina-sidecar`
+If it's incorrect for you, please change it to similar above

 # Environments

 - `DISABLE_SIDECAR` - disable/enable the mina sidecar monitor, default: FALSE